tinnatonia/bikeshare/README.md

-**Bikeshare Project for General Assembly DAI Program**
+# **Bikeshare Project for General Assembly DAI Program**

-**Table of Contents:**
+## **Table of Contents:**
-bikeshare.sql - SQL Queries and notes
-end_stations - all end stations 2016-2019, coordinates, and count of rides ended there start_stations - all start stations 2016-2019, coordinates, and count of rides started there readme.md - you are currently reading this. hello!
+-sql_queries - directory to hold individual impactful queries -bikeshare.sql - SQL Queries and notes in general -end_stations - all end stations 2016-2019, coordinates, and count of rides ended there -start_stations - all start stations 2016-2019, coordinates, and count of rides started there -readme.md - you are currently reading this. hello!
+-.gitignore - filters out all_trips.csv
+-acute_care_hospitals.zip - hospital data
+-colleges.zip - college data
+-july_trips.csv - july trips to zoom in
+-

-**Notes:**
+## **Notes:**

-Assumptions/Limitations:
+### **Assumptions/Limitations:**
 -only relevant riders are customers/casual riders.
 All data has been filtered to only show user_type 'Customer' -peak seasons is April - October
 -inequal number of start/end trips for the same time period, moving forward I will use start_trips for the functional total trip count

+## Notes:
 Top 10 Stations by trip are as follows:
-74
-67
-58
-36
-22
-42
-53
-20 start but not end
-60
-47
-23 end but not start
+74, 67, 58, 36, 22, 42, 53, 20 (start but not end), 60, 47, 23 (end but not start)

 [Boston Rush Hour Info](https://www.ctps.org/subjects/traffic-volumes#:~:text=Abstract-,Average%20weekday%20daily%20traffic%20(AWDT)%20volumes%20and%20peak%20period%20hourly,Hopkinton%20and%20Route%20110%2C%20Chelmsford.)